 TCAT contributes greatly to the community it serves by reducing traffic congestion, greenhouse gas emissions and the cost of building parking facilities.
 Access to such a robust transit system enables Tompkins County residents to save on fuel costs and enables independence and empowerment to those who have no other means of transportation.

-At present, TCAT has a fleet of 54 buses, including eight electric‑diesel hybrid buses, traveling a combined distance of 1.6 million miles a year.
+At present, TCAT has a fleet of 54 buses, mostly 40-foot diesel buses, traveling a combined distance of 1.6 million miles a year.
 TCAT has been awarded a federal grant for the purchase of three electric buses and supporting infrastructure.
-TCAT expects to acquire the buses in 2020 and plans to transform its fleet to electric buses going forward.
+TCAT expects to acquire the buses in 2020 and plans to transform its fleet to electric buses over the next few decades.

 TCAT’s Governance and History